ESTATE SALE SERVICE QUESTIONS

 Q: Why should I hire you?

-A: As a certified appraiser who has been actively buying and selling for over 20 years in the marketplace, I have experience that many other appraisers do not.
-My hands-on experience is infinitely more valuable than relying on auction records or price guides alone.
+A: I have been actively buying and selling for over 35+ years in the marketplace, My hands-on experience is infinitely more valuable than relying on auction records or price guides alone.